Resume 2022 Mistakes to Avoid

 Sometimes, there is no need to invite something NEW, when we’re talking about writing a new resume.
 Sometimes it’s enough to remove the most common mistakes and polish your resume.

-As you already heard, we receive tons of emails on the daily basis, where job seekers asking us about how to polish their resumes.
-Most of them even do not expect, that their resumes are good enough to be send as is and there is no need to add something or remove.
-The only one thing they should do – is to check their resume for the most common mistakes.
+As you already heard, we receive tons of emails on the daily basis, where job seekers ask us about how to polish their resumes.
+Most of them even do not expect, that their resumes are good enough to be sent as is and that there is no need to add something or remove them.
+The only thing they should do – is to check their resume for the most common mistakes.

-Hiring managers are busy people and all they want to get – the best candidates to close any positions without any additional efforts.
+Hiring managers are busy people and all they want to get – are the best candidates to close any positions without any additional effort.
 And we should not wonder here.
 We should help them here.
-Many candidate’s resumes goes to trash pile immediately, because they contains mistakes, when it’s not acceptable at all.
+Many candidates’ resumes go to the trash pile immediately, because they contain mistakes when it’s not acceptable at all.

 What are we going to talk about today?
 MISTAKES in your resume.
-It’s like a mainstream, more and more candidates do not spend enough time to polish their resumes or resume format before they send it via application form.
+It’s like a mainstream, more and more candidates do not spend enough time polishing their resumes or resume format before they send it via the application form.
 At the final result, you start asking us “Why don’t they call me back?”
-Because you did not spent enough time to make your resume clean and proofread.
-Based on the current situation, we decided to change this situation somehow and prepared a special check up list, which would help you to remove the most common mistakes from your resume.
+Because you did not spend enough time to make your resume clean and proofread.
+Based on the current situation, we decided to change this situation somehow and prepared a special check-up list, which would help you to remove the most common mistakes from your resume.

 #1 / Resume objective summary

-It’s obvious that you are seeking for a job at the moment and it’s obvious that you are considering different opportunities at the moment.
-And if you still believe that you will impress hiring manager writing an outstanding resume objective – you are completely wrong here.
+It’s obvious that you are seeking a job at the moment and it’s obvious that you are considering different opportunities at moment.
+And if you still believe that you will impress the hiring manager by writing an outstanding resume objective – you are completely wrong here.

 Why do you want to get this job?
 Try to answer this question using a cover letter.
-And there is no need to explain why you are the best in resume objective.
-It’s not a good idea to answer an obvious questions.
-Moreover, you add additional useless information to your resume, which can be changed to something more worth to be seen by a hiring manager.
+And there is no need to explain why you are the best in a resume objective.
+It’s not a good idea to answer an obvious question.
+Moreover, you add additional useless information to your resume, which can be changed to something more worthy to be seen by a hiring manager.

 #2 / Irrelevant experience

-When a hiring manager is seeking for a new candidate or simply scanning somebody’s resume – the first thing they are looking at is your experience.
-And the more relevant it is to a desired position, the more chances you have to get a call from HR.
+When a hiring manager is seeking a new candidate or simply scanning somebody’s resume – the first thing they are looking at is your experience.
+And the more relevant it is to the desired position, the more chances you have to get a call from HR.
 Why?
-Because it means that you are familiar with an area and ready to start and bring result after on-boarding process.
+Because it means that you are familiar with an area and ready to start and bring results after the onboarding process.

-But it’s not cool for hiring manager to spend their time, reading completely irrelevant experience you have gained in college or in some other place.
-Hiring manager spent his/her time reading that, you waste your time writing it, your resume gets weaker – because you add useless information.
+But it’s not cool for the hiring manager to spend their time, reading completely irrelevant experiences you have gained in college or in some other place.
+The hiring manager spent his/her time reading that, you waste your time writing it, and your resume gets weaker – because you add useless information.

-If your hiring manager is asking you about your age, marital status, religious preferences – it’s not legal to ask such information from their side.
-And it’s a good idea to remove such information from your resume to increase your chances to get a first touch.
+If your hiring manager is asking you about your age, marital status, or religious preferences – it’s not legal to ask for such information from their side.
+And it’s a good idea to remove such information from your resume to increase your chances to get the first touch.

 #4 / Hobbies in resume

-To be frank, nobody cares if you are football player or you like hockey.
-Unless you are sales manager (sport accessories) and you like sport.
-In other cases, hiring managers are seeking for relevant experience.
+To be frank, nobody cares if you are a football player or you like hockey.
+Unless you are a sales manager (sports accessories) and you like sport.
+In other cases, hiring managers are seeking relevant experience.

 #5 / Age in resume

-Have you ever seen resumes, where candidates including their age?
+Have you ever seen resumes, where candidates include their age?
 Most of them are trying to hide their name because of many reasons.
-Some job seekers don’t want to show their age, because they are too old, some of them don’t want to show employee, because they are too young.
-Anyway, before the will call you to clarify something, they should not understand your age.
-And you should not reduce your chances to be invited for an interview, because you will include your age into a resume.
+Some job seekers don’t want to show their age, because they are too old, and some of them don’t want to show employees, because they are too young.
+Anyway, before they will call you to clarify something, they should not understand your age.
+And you should not reduce your chances to be invited for an interview, because you will include your age in a resume.